-Bee stings, ticks, and mosquito bites are just a few of the common insect issues that you might run into hiking with dogs.
-Typically bee stings aren’t a serious issue unless your dog is allergic, but diseases transmitted by ticks can be deadly.
-It’s wise to have on hand a dog-specific insect repellant – like this all-natural repellant by Wondercide.
+Bee stings, ticks, and mosquito bites are just a few of the common insect issues that you might run into when hiking with a dog.
+Typically, bee stings aren’t a serious issue unless your dog is allergic but diseases transmitted by ticks can be deadly.
+If you’re in an area known to have a lot of ticks, it’s wise to carry a dog-specific insect repellant like this all-natural repellant by Wondercide.

-When you get home from hiking in areas where ticks are common, you should also do a thorough tick search.
-If you do find a tick, don’t just grab the tweezers and try to pull it out.
-With tweezer, it’s likely that you’ll rip the body in half leaving the dangerous tick head buried under your pets skin.
+When you get home from hiking in areas where ticks are common, you should do a thorough tick search.
+If you do find a tick on your dog, don’t just grab the tweezers and try to pull it out.
+With tweezer, it’s likely that you’ll rip the body in half leaving the dangerous tick head buried under your pet’s skin.
 Instead, you’ll need an inexpensive tick removal tool to effectively remove the entire insect.
 If you are dealing with chronic tick problems, you should consult with your vet for the best preventative measures.

 Be aware of snakes, rodents, and bigger animals as well.
-Keep your dog away from any areas that have snakes in order to eliminate this danger all together.
-If you do choose to hike with your dog in areas where rattlesnakes are common, you should consider doing rattlesnake avoidance training, so your dog knows how to behave during an encounter.
+Keep your dog away from any areas that have snakes in order to eliminate this danger altogether.
+If you do choose to hike with your dog in areas where rattlesnakes are common, you should consider doing rattlesnake avoidance training so your dog knows how to behave during an encounter.

-Spending time outdoors helps your body and mind relax, focus, and feel healthy and fulfilled.
-These perks apply to your dog as well.
-To have a positive and safe experience hiking with your dog, be sure to practice these safety measures and you and your dog are sure to have a great time.
+Spending time outdoors helps your body and mind relax, focus, and feel healthy and fulfilled and these perks apply to your dog as well.
+To have a positive and safe experience hiking with a dog, be sure to practice these safety measures and you and your dog are sure to have a great time!

 What are your tips for hiking with a dog?
 Got any stories from the trail?
 Leave a comment below!